fongandrew/meteor-pagination-demo/README.md

 Meteor Pagination Demo
 ======================

 This project demonstrates how to handle pagination in [Meteor.js](http://meteor.com/).
+See this [blog post](http://andrewfong.com/blog/2014/12/14/pagination-in-meteor/) for more details.

 License
 -------